prekshivyas/LiveBeats/README.md

 # liveBeats
-LiveBeats : A live dashboard for real-time music streaming insights.
+A live dashboard for real-time music streaming insights.